- Fee Payment (All Students)

 |Credit hours||Nonresident lower level (050-299)||Nonresident upper level (300-499)||Nonresident graduate level (600-699)|

 You are considered a full-time student if you enroll in 12 or more credits as an undergraduate or 9 or more credits as a graduate student.

 The College of Engineering and Mines has a tuition surcharge of $42 per credit hour for lower division courses, $51 per credit hour for upper division courses and $98 per credit hour for graduate courses.
 The School of Management has a tuition surcharge of $51 per credit hour for upper division courses and $98 per credit hour for graduate courses.
 Surcharges are applied on a per credit hour basis (rounded to the nearest dollar).

 Beginning fall 2018, UAF will reduce tuition by 25 percent for lower division courses for eligible programs.
 Click here for a list of those programs and more information.

 All students should check their residency status and tuition charges each semester when they register.
 Electronic processes, such as a new application, may cause a student's status to change from one semester to the next.

-In general, students are expected to have resided in the state of Alaska for the prior two years to be eligible for resident tuition.
+In general, students are expected to have resided in Alaska for the prior two years to be eligible for resident tuition.
 However, there are additional criteria to meet the eligibility requirements.
-In the past two years, students must NOT have:
+In the past two years, students must not have: